dnsimple/dnsimple-ruby/README.md

 client = Dnsimple::Client.new(access_token: "a1b2c3")

 # Fetch your details
-response = client.domains.whoami    # execute the call
+response = client.identity.whoami   # execute the call
-response.data                       # extract the relevant data from the response or client.domains.whoami.data          # execute the call and get the data in one line
+response.data                       # extract the relevant data from the response or client.identity.whoami.data         # execute the call and get the data in one line

 # List your domains
 client.domains.list(1234).data                      # => domains from the account 1234, first page